 I distressed the legs a bit then buffed on Clear Wax.

 I love the way it turned out!

 I think it’s a great match to my cabinet but the grey legs break up all the dark.
 I’d like to get a bamboo rug under the table to really lighten up the space.

 I even add a few knicks and dings to match the cabinet as well.

-Want to see more of my dining room?
+Be sure to check out more of my dining room posts: